FRACerqueira/PromptPlus/NugetREADME.md

 # **Welcome to PromptPlus**

 Interactive command-line  toolkit for **C#** with powerful controls and commands.
-PromptPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6 ** target frameworks, with compatibility for:
+PromptPlus was developed in c# with the **netstandard2.1, .NET 5 AND .NET6 ** target frameworks.
-- .NET Core 3.1, 5.X, 6.X

 **PromptPlus** has separate pakage integrate command line parse **CommandDotNet(4.3.0/5.0.1)**:
 - PromptPlus.CommandDotNet